Seveliano/android/README.md

 # Android Firebase (Java)

-This is the android(java) with Firebase.
+This is a android(java) project with Firebase.

 Main implemented functions:
 - Firebase Auth with email and pasword